haikevins/haikevins/README.md

 ## 🏠 Location & Education
 - 🏡 Living in **Ha Noi, Vietnam**
-- 🎓 Studying at **PTIT - Post and Telecommunication Institute of Technology**
+- 🎓 Studying at **PTIT - Posts and Telecom Institute of Technology**

 ---